gnigrinis/Web-Calculator/README.md

 - Supports addition, subtraction, multiplication and division operations.
 - Supports calculation of perimeters in squares, triangles and circles.
 - Supports calculation of areas of squares, triangles and circles.
+- Responsive design for phone, tablets and large screens.

+### Used knowledge
+- Html 5.
+- CSS 3 for Phone, Tablet and Large Screen.
+- JavaScript.
+- Responsive Design Oriented to Mobile-first.

 ### About creator